Reporting Explained: Actual Vs Theoretical By Level By Department

 • Reporting Explained: Actual Vs Theoretical By Item

 Business Need: This report is helpful for users who want a report to show the actual cost for items during a time period versus the theoretical cost of those items.
-This report also shows the difference between the theoretical usage and what ...
+This report also shows the difference between the theoretical usage and what was ...

 • Reporting Explained: Food Cost by COGS Department/Category